Welder Career Video: Training Requirements for the Welding Professions

 Learn how to become a brazing technician.
 Research the career requirements, training information and experience required for starting a...

-The most common online degree in welding is a master's in welding engineering.
-Individuals seeking certification would be better off looking...
+The most common online degree program in welding is a master's degree in welding engineering.
+Individuals seeking certification would be...

 Combination welding technology programs typically lead to certificates, rather than associate degrees.
 However, students in associate degree...